divad12/blog/open-sourcing-uw-flow-draft.md

 [Justin][] is a second-year Software Engineering student who's done lots of open-source and interned at Shopify.
 [Kartik][] is a second-year Physics student who's the co-founder of TrySignal and maintainer of uWaterloo's OpenData API.

-Thanks to everyone who gave us a shot.
-Thank you for rating courses, writing reviews, making searches, sharing schedules, giving us feedback, or just reading this far.

-In the next month, you can expect:
+Oh, and a few things coming up soon:

 - Email logins!
 We're thinking of you, non-Facebook friends.
 - We'll be boothing at the [SE Capstone Symposium](https://uwaterloo.ca/engineering/events/software-engineerings-capstone-design-symposium) on March 21 in DC.
 Drop by and say hi!
 - Secret surprise.

-Our favourite part about building Flow is that it help us and it helps our peers.
-We hope that continues into the foreseeable future.
+Thanks to everyone who gave us a shot.
+Thank you for rating courses, writing reviews, making searches, sharing schedules, giving us feedback, or just reading this far.

 <hr class="article-divider">